 The World Idli Day

-The World Idli Day has an interesting history.
-Its roots can be traced back from when the idli was first created.
+World Idli Day has an interesting history.
+Its roots can be traced back to when the idli was first created.

 The origin of this day can be traced to a man named Eniyavan who is a passionate idli enthusiast.
-He decided to dedicate a day for idli.
-Such day soon became a food trend in the world.
+He decided to dedicate a day to idli.
+Such a day soon became a food trend in the world.
 The popularity the celebration was able to attain is not surprising at all.
 Idli is a staple dish.
-It can be served in any meals.
+It can be served in any meal.
 It is also simple to cook and has lots of health benefits.

 When is the World Idli Day?

 The World Idli Day is always conducted on the 30th of March each year.
-This means that the World Idli Day will be celebrated on March 30, 2020 next year.
-The year after that, it will be held on March 30, 2021.
+This means that World Idli Day will be celebrated on March 30.

 World Idli Day Celebrations